mariozig/rangy-rails/README.md

     //= require rangy-core
     //= require rangy-cssclassapplier
     //= require rangy-highlighter
+    //= require rangy-position
     //= require rangy-selectionsaverestore
     //= require rangy-serializer
     //= require rangy-textrange

+Normally you would only include the modules you're actually using in your project.

 ## Contributing